 Here are some additional optional configurations you can add to your .env

-MongoDB connection: If you want to use an existing MongoDB instance (e.g., MongoDB Atlas) instead of the bundled database, add the
+External MongoDB connection: If you wish to use an existing or dedicated MongoDB instance (such as a managed service like MongoDB Atlas or a separately hosted deployment) instead of the bundled local database, configure the

 MONGO_URL